berkeesozer/myemployee-management-system/README.md

 - Python 3.x
 - Pip (Python package installer)

-### Install Required Packages
+### Required Packages

-In your terminal or CMD, navigate to the project directory and install the following packages:
+In your terminal or CMD, navigate to the project directory and install the following packages

 ```bash
 # Install Django